velerofinance/dss-deploy-scripts/README.md

-  "flop_pad": "<Increase of lot size after `tick` in percentage (e.g. 50)>", "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "flash_max": "<Max DAI can be borrowed from flash loan module in DAI unit (e.g. 1000000)>", "flash_toll": "<Fee being charged from amount being borrow via flash loan module in percentage (e.g 0.1%)>",
+  "flop_pad": "<Increase of lot size after `tick` in percentage (e.g. 50)>", "flop_ttl": "<Max time between bids in seconds>", "flop_tau": "<Max auction duration in seconds>", "flash_max": "<Max USDV can be borrowed from flash loan module in USDV unit (e.g. 1000000)>", "flash_toll": "<Fee being charged from amount being borrow via flash loan module in percentage (e.g 0.1%)>",
   import: {
     "gov": "<GOV token address (if there is an existing one to import)>",